fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 Download the datasets and unzip them into your current working directory.
 You will have two directories:
-- Flicker8k Dataset: Contains 8092 photographs in JPEG format (yes the directory name spells it ‘Flicker’ not ‘Flickr’).
+- Flicker8k Dataset: Contains 8092 photographs in JPEG format (yes the directory name spells it 'Flicker' not 'Flickr').
 - Flickr8k text: Contains a number of files containing different sources of descriptions for the photographs.